Secured vs. Student Credit Card: What’s the Difference?

 Student credit cards, like regular credit cards, give you access to funds up to a predetermined limit as and when needed.
 However, if you don’t pay off your balances in full each month and keep rolling them over from one billing cycle to the next, you might end up paying a tidy sum as interest charges.
 As a result, it’s best to pay off your balance in full each month.

 Another advantage of getting a student credit card is that you get to capitalize on your everyday spending, given that a number of such cards offer rewards or cash back.
 Some even offer higher earn rates across specific categories.
-For example, the Capital One SavorOne Student Cash Rewards Credit Card offers up to 3% cash back on category-based spending, and you stand to earn up to 5% cash back on specific categories through the Discover it Student Cash Back Card.
+For example, the Capital One SavorOne Student Cash Rewards Credit Card offers up to 3% cash back on category-based spending.

 “When choosing a secured credit card, look for one that automatically increases your limit when you pay your account on time after a set number of months.
 Some also upgrade your card to unsecured as your credit history builds.” — Lee Huffman, credit card expert at BaldThoughts.com.